Shop and Save on New York State Health Insurance

 This law limits the use of pre-existing condition exclusions.
 Many health insurance companies are also prohibited from denying you coverage or charging you extra because of your health problem.
 The law also provides purchase options for health insurance, should you lose your job and coverage.
 It also guarantees that an insured person can renew his or her coverage regardless of any health problems.

-HIPAA does not apply to everyone and to every situation.
+HIPAA does not apply to everyone and every situation.
 However, it can help you keep your existing coverage, make switching health plans easier, and help you get health coverage should you lose your health insurance from work and cannot secure any other coverage.

 Creditable coverage

-Creditable coverage is the period you spent on a prior health plan before you enroll in a new health plan, as long as the gap in coverage does not last for more than 63 days.
+Creditable coverage is the period you spend on a prior health plan before you enroll in a new health plan, as long as the gap in coverage does not last for more than 63 days.
 This period can be used to offset any exclusion period for pre-existing conditions in your new plan.

 Tags: